Technical University of Dortmund: Rankings

 In the QS World University Rankings for 2024, the university was positioned within the 851–900 range globally, making it the 44th at the national level.
 Its performance in the Times Higher Education World University Rankings was relatively higher for the year 2024, landing within the 401–500 bracket globally, and ranking between 37th and 41st nationally.
 In the Academic Ranking of World Universities (ARWU) for 2022, the university was categorized in the 901–1000 band globally, while nationally it fell within the 46th to 47th position.

 The university is highly ranked in terms of its research performance in the areas of physics, electrical engineering, chemistry and economics.

 Honorary doctorates

 Former president of Germany, Johannes Rau was awarded an honorary doctorate from the university in 2004.
 Carl Djerassi was awarded an honorary doctorate for his science-in-fiction in 2009.
 Donald Tusk, President of the European Council, was awarded an honorary doctorate on 16 December 2018 for his contribution to European politics and the debate on European values.
+Scholar Ed Folsom, University of Iowa, was awarded an honorary doctorate on 6 December 2023 for his work on Walt Whitman as well as his contribution to the Iowa–Dortmund academic partnership.